Massive Gravity from Double Copy: Discussion

-It is beyond the scope of this paper to consider higher $n$-point amplitudes which are needed to check whether the double copy procedure remains intact at all orders, however it is worth noting that in the present context there is more freedom that the conventional story because both sides of the double copy are effective theories.
-We are free to add irrelevant operators suppressed by the scale $\Lambda$ on the Yang-Mills side, for the sole purpose of ensuring the colour/kinematics relation remains intact.
-Alternatively we may also include additional states on the Yang-Mills side, such as those that automatically arise from a Higgs mechanism, in order to preserve the double copy relations.
-Our reasonable conjecture is that this should be possible in such a manner to ensure that the gravitational theory remains a $\Lambda_3$ theory to all orders.
+which has some complicated expressions of zeros which are the locations of unphysical poles when the shifted $n_i$'s are squared.
+In \cite{Johnson:2020pny} the conditions on the spectrum of the theory for avoiding such poles are derived and it was shown that massive Yang-Mills theory does not satisfy them.
+Therefore, the double copy of massive Yang-Mills amplitudes can only be matched with amplitudes calculated from the gravitational action in \eqref{eq:action} only at three and four points.
+While this result is clearly negative in terms of the naive application of the conjecture \eqref{eq:Mn}, we do not regard this as necessarily terminal for several reasons.
+It is worth noting that in the present context there is more freedom that the conventional story because both sides of the double copy are effective theories.
+We are free to add irrelevant operators suppressed by the scale $\Lambda$ or a parametrically lower scale on the Yang-Mills side, for the sole purpose of ensuring the colour/kinematics relation remains intact even when the spectral conditions of \cite{Johnson:2020pny} are not satisfied.
+One reasonable conjecture is that this should be possible in such a manner to ensure that the gravitational theory remains a $\Lambda_3$, or similarly at a parameterically lower scale, theory to all orders.
 Some support for this comes from the fact that if we only focus on those amplitudes that arise from helicity-0 modes of the spin-1, then the double copy procedure is known to work to all orders since it gives a special Galileon for which all interactions arise at the scale $\Lambda_3$.
 Since as we have seen the decoupling limit and double copy procedures do not commute, this does not constitute a proof. \\